-For those patients who discontinue study treatment without objectively measured progressive disease (PD), the investigative sites will continue to monitor patients and periodically evaluate tumor response approximately every 8 weeks for the first 12 months following randomization and thereafter approximately every 12 weeks by the same method used at baseline and throughout the study until the patient has objective disease progression, or until the primary analysis of PFS.
-After the patient has objective disease progression, radiologic tests are no longer required and the patient will be followed up approximately every 12 weeks (\pm 14 days) until the patient's death or overall study completion.
+For those patients who are randomized and never receive study treatment or those who discontinue study treatment without objectively measured PD, the investigative sites will continue to monitor patients and periodically evaluate tumor response approximately every 8 weeks for the first 12 months following randomization and thereafter approximately every 12 weeks by the same method used at baseline and throughout the study until the patient has objective disease progression, or until the final analysis of PFS.
+After the patient has objective disease progression, radiologic tests are no longer required and the patient will be followed up approximately every 12 weeks ( $\pm$ 14 days) until the patient's death or overall study completion.